flashbots/suave-specs/specs/rigil/mevm.md

 ```

-## Additional Capabilities

-The MEVM adds several capabilities to the regular EVM.

-### Confidential execution of smart contracts

-The virtual machine (MEVM) inside SUAVE nodes have two modes of operation: regular and confidential.

-Regular mode is equivalent to the usual Ethereum virtual machine environment, with all computation occurring on-chain.

-Confidential mode accesses additional precompiles, both directly and through a convenient [library](https://github.com/flashbots/suave-geth/blob/main/suave/sol/libraries/Suave.sol).
-Confidential execution is *not* verifiable during on-chain state transition.
-The result of the confidential execution is instead cached in the `SuaveTransaction`.

-Users requesting confidential compute specify which SUAVE computor they trust with execution.

-The cached result of confidential execution is used as calldata in the `SuaveTransaction` that is included in the SUAVE chain.
-This transaction is verified by comparing the signature of the SUAVE computor which submitted the result against the public key specified by the user when requesting confidential compute.

-Other than the ability to access new precompiles, contracts which enable confidential execution are written as usual in Solidity (or any other language) and compiled to EVM bytecode.

 ### Confidential APIs

 In the [suave-geth](https://github.com/flashbots/suave-geth/tree/main) reference implementation, confidential precompiles have access to the following [Confidential APIs](https://github.com/flashbots/suave-geth/tree/main/suave/core/types.go) during execution.